Leon7702/lunarfit/README.md

 The first time you run this will take a while, because it downloads and installs all the images and dependencies.

 After that you need to initialize the backend database with.
-Also necessery if you change backend models.
+Also necessary if you change backend models.

 ``` sh
 docker compose exec backend python manage.py migrate